 Since the Mississippi strain is not a particularly popular one, you might have difficulty finding vendors who sell it.

-If you live in the US, Ralphster’s Spores is likely your best option.
+Ralphster’s Spores is likely your best option if you live in the US.
 As of this writing, the strain is available in syringes.
 You can also check Spores 101, Lil Shop of Spores, and High Desert Spores, although neither of these companies carried the strain when we checked.

 If you live in Europe, you’re even less likely to find this strain.
 Local growers are unlikely to have a sample they can share, and stores like The Magic Mushroom Shop and Viking Spore weren’t carrying it at the time of writing.